FAN-finance/FAN.GitHub.io/README.md

 FAN: stable coin, the name is FAN

-Morgage: the main contract that accepts assets, such as security tokens, and issues stable coins pegged by the price of the assets in USD.
+Mortgage: the main contract that accepts assets, such as security tokens, and issues stable coins pegged by the price of the assets in USD.

-Oracle: read the external data, such as realestate housing price, sceondary market price
+Oracle: read the external data, such as real estate housing price, secondary market price

 Emergency shutdown: End.sol shuts down the system in case emergency occurs.